amitavdevzone/foundation/readme.md

 2. Forgot password (uses Laravel mail to sendout emails)
 3. Watchdog

+## Requirements
+The application uses Vue components for many of the widgets in the app.
+And many of them needs the Laravel passport package installed and setup so that the package can consume apis.
+For more details on how to install Laravel Passport, you can refer to the docs: https://laravel.com/docs/5.4/passport

 ## Installation
 The first step is to install this package using composer require and you need to run the below command: